Disney's last cartoon

 But The Jungle Book, the last animated film with his personal touch was an immediate hit.

-It is said to be the 29th highest grossing film of the U.S.
+It is said to be the 29th highest-grossing film in the U.S.

 Publisher Lee & Low “New Voices” Honor book launch in Austin